Hack23/game/README.md

 - **🕷️ ZAP Security Scanning** - OWASP ZAP dynamic application security testing
 - **⚡ Lighthouse Performance** - Automated performance and accessibility audits

+### 🎯 Next Steps

+1. **Replace the example game** in `src/components/` with your game logic
+2. **Add game assets** to the `public/assets/` directory
+3. **Create your first PR** to see automated labeling in action
+4. **Run your first release** to deploy to GitHub Pages
+5. **Monitor security** through the automatically generated security reports

+All security workflows will protect your game from vulnerabilities while providing complete transparency through attestations and SBOM generation.

 ## Development Environment